 MY STORY- THE BIG PICTURE

 Aloha!
-My name is Lauren Taylor-Davis and I'm a graphic and textile artist from the north shore of Kaua’i.
+My name is Lauren Taylor-Davis and I'm a Graphic and Textile Artist born and raised on the island of Kaua’i.
 As you can see, I’m in love with Hawaiian patterns and everything they represent—tropical blooms, leafy palms, and bright colors inspired by the beautiful island I’m so happy to call home.

-After moving to Southern California to study graphic design at FIDM, I spent the last 10 years working in the surf industry, designing textiles and graphics for iconic and up-and-coming brands including Billabong, Roxy, Pacific Sunwear, Rusty, Hinano Tahiti, and Mikoh Swimwear.
-Recently, I decided to move back home to Kaua’i and start making my own designs—turning my watercolor paintings, illustrations, and tropical collages into fun, Hawaiian-inspired home decor and personal accessories.
-In my shop, you’ll find everything from beach towels and pouches to tapestries, throw pillows, and kitchen accessories—all featuring brightly colored patterns from some of my favorite handmade creations.
+Recently, I decided to start making my own designs—turning my watercolor paintings, illustrations, and tropical collages into fun, Hawaiian-inspired accessories.
+In my shop, you’ll find everything from beach towels and pouches to cards, and home decor—all featuring brightly colored patterns from some of my favorite hand painted watercolor designs.

 If you’d like to work with me to create a custom graphic or print for you or your business, or to license or purchase one of my designs, send me an email to firstname.lastname@example.org.
 Click here to learn more.